 The Sywon microphone suspension boom scissor is one for light mics.
 It doesn’t clamp onto your desk but instead holds the mic up through an adjustable weighted base.

 This option is not suitable for condensers, but it’s an excellent choice for portability and quick setup if your mic is lighter (although we assume most podcasters won’t be using a vintage tube mic).
+This stand is mainly used on desktops, not suitable for heavier microphones.

 - Durable, high-grade construction of steel and silicon rubber